Effective Date: May 6, 2020

 - How we protect and store your information

-- Third-party cookies and other tracking technologies
+- Marketing and other communications

 - HIPAA and HITECH Act obligations